mikrovvelle/homework-machinelearning/machineLearning.md

 I split the training set into two sets:

-1. "deep", where fewer columns but all 19k rows, and
+1. "deep", with fewer columns but all 19k rows, and
 2. "wide", the much more limited set of rows with complete cases.

 In "wide", I also remove a few more of the columns where the value is always the same.
 I'll convert `cvtd_timestamp` into a lubridate object in case I need it later.